paulinejdavis/CV/README.md

 #### Communication

 Effective communication was essential to my account managing career.
 In any fast-paced and constantly evolving environment, it is important to be able to clearly and effectively communicate with clients, project managers and team members.
-My ability to listen and understand the needs and goals of a project, as well as being able to articulate technical solutions aand ideas to ensure deadlines and schedules are met.
+My ability to listen and understand the needs and goals of a project, as well as being able to articulate technical solutions and ideas to ensure deadlines and schedules are met.
 As a developer, being clear and concise, practice acting listening, feedback to the team  and using visual aids like my diagrams & design recipes and finding a way to communicate my progress as  integral to the success of the team.

 #### Initiatives